-The beauty of Jun Mitani’s origami creations might be in the clearness and smooth complexity of the shapes, almost just curves.
+The beauty of Jun Mitani’s paper creations might be in the clearness and smooth complexity of the shapes, almost just curves.

 Jun Mitani creations are really at the confluence of Art & Science, one of the long term trend for the future.